Clinical supervision in Reading and online

 This supervision may be a good fit if you:

-want supervision that supports integrated, trauma- and regulation-informed work
+want supervision that supports careful formulation, pacing, and clinical judgement

-prefer a supervision relationship that is warm, structured, and reflective
+prefer a supervision relationship that is warm, structured, reflective, and collaborative

-want to deepen formulation and pacing skills while staying within scope
+want to deepen your capacity to stay thoughtful and steady while working within scope

-It may be particularly helpful if you want supervision that can hold depth, uncertainty, and complex trauma process without becoming rigid or technique-driven.
+It may be particularly helpful if you want supervision that can hold depth, uncertainty, and complex process without becoming rigid, overly theoretical, or technique-driven.

 What supervision may include